ippontech/blog-usa/posts/building-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 - Twilio
 - JHipster
 date: 2019-03-04T14:50:55.000Z
-title: "Building a speech-enabled application using Twilio and AWS with JHipster"
+title: "Building a Speech-Enabled application using Twilio and AWS with JHipster"
 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/03/twilio-logo.png
 ---

-The popularity of smart home devices like Amazon Echo or Google Home increased a lot for the past years.
-All this traction improved the text to speech experience to a point where it is actually hard to tell that you are actually not talking to a real person.
-And this experience is not only available in English, those home devices support multiple different languages.
+The popularity of smart home devices like Amazon Echo or Google Home has increased a lot over the past years.
+All this traction improved the text to speech experience to a point where it is difficult to tell that you are actually not talking to a real person.
+Not only does this happen in English, but also other supported languages such as French or Japanese, thus exacerbating the problem.

-[Amazon Polly](https://aws.amazon.com/polly/) is a AWS service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.
-This service lets you transcribe any text to a high-quality natural sounding voice in a very simple way without spending outrageous amount of money.
-Amazon Polly’s pay-as-you-go pricing, low cost per character converted, and unlimited replays make it a cost-effective way to voice your applications.
-Amazon Polly is used by many companies like [Duolingo](https://aws.amazon.com/blogs/machine-learning/powering-language-learning-on-duolingo-with-amazon-polly/) or telephony companies since the speech experience is very realistic.
+[Amazon Polly](https://aws.amazon.com/polly/) is an AWS service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.
+This service lets you transcribe any text to a high-quality natural sounding voice in a very simple way without overspending.
+Amazon Polly’s pay-as-you-go pricing, low cost per character converted, and unlimited replays make it a cost-effective way to give your applications a voice.
+[Duolingo](https://aws.amazon.com/blogs/machine-learning/powering-language-learning-on-duolingo-with-amazon-polly/) and telephony companies are powered by Amazon Polly since the speech experience is very realistic.

-In this blog post, I will explain how Amazon Polly and Twilio can be used to build a speech-enabled application.
+Up next, I will explain how Amazon Polly and Twilio can be used to build a speech-enabled application.
 The application will make phone calls and use Amazon Polly to talk with the callee in a realistic way.
-[Twilio](https://www.twilio.com/) is the leader in the Cloud communications platform world, and as a developer, using their Java SDK is very simple and powerful.
+[Twilio](https://www.twilio.com/) is the leader in the cloud communications platform world and using their Java SDK is very simple and powerful for developers.

 # Twilio

 ## Twilio and Amazon Polly integration

-Twilio has its own speech synthesis but it is language limited and not very realistic.
-A workaround is to use Amazon Polly to generate `mp3` and have the files available on S3 so they can be used by Twilio.
-The good news is that Twilio recently added [Amazon Polly](https://www.twilio.com/blog/2018/08/introducing-50-additional-text-to-speech-voices-with-amazon-polly-integration.html) so it can be directly used without having to manage your own files.
-That makes the setup pretty easy and everything can be configured in the Twilio console.
+Twilio has its own speech synthesis but it is language limited and not very life-like.
+A workaround is to use Amazon Polly to generate `mp3` files and have them available on Amazon S3 for consumption by Twilio.
+The good news is that Twilio recently added an [Amazon Polly integration](https://www.twilio.com/blog/2018/08/introducing-50-additional-text-to-speech-voices-with-amazon-polly-integration.html) so it can be directly used without having to manage your own files.
+This integration makes the setup easy and everything can be configured in the Twilio console.
 You can follow the instructions from the Twilio's blog post to configure the text-to-speech provider to use Amazon Polly.

 ## TwiML

 TwiML (the Twilio Markup Language) is a set of instructions you can use to tell Twilio what to do when making a call or sending a SMS.
 For now, the application will just call a number and say custom text with a configurable voice.
 TwiML verbs are actions to take on a given call, cool things can be done like recording the callee's voice or collecting typed digits.
-Here is the [documentation page](https://www.twilio.com/docs/voice/twiml) about TwiML, you can find a list of all verbs that can be used.
+A list of all TwiML usable verbs can be found at the [documentation page](https://www.twilio.com/docs/voice/twiml) about TwiML.

 The TwiML to say `Hello from Twilio and Amazon Polly` with the Amazon Polly `Joanna` voice looks like below: